AshFahim/powershell-customization-ohmyposh-themes/README.md

 <br>

 ## 2. Get PowerShell
 Now you need to get  <span style="color:green">**PowerShell**</span>.
 You can download it from [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) or search it in **Microsoft Store**.
 Now you will be able yo select it in **Windows Terminal**.
 You can do it by clicking on the down arrow in the top bar and select **PowerShell**.
-If you don't see it in the menu simple just restart it.
+If you don't see it in the menu, just restart it.
 Now you will see something like this:
  ![Screenshot of Windows Terminal with PowerShell](/img/wt_1.png)
 <p style="text-align:center">Windows Terminal dropdown menu with PowerShell</p>
 <br>